richardmable/vacations_to_mars/readme.md

 ##Booking Confirmation Page

-*Displays the users input for booking and "confirms" it
+* Displays the users input for booking and "confirms" it

+###Ruby Application

+>Create a small Ruby application that geolocate's the user's location, and automatically creates
+>a Google map route to the "launchpad".

+###Lightbox application
+>There will be a "reminder" that pops up asking to book that will appear on the pages.